Bronze jewelry from prehistory to the present day

 Examples

-Fibula with an arc with a dragon's head and a pin rest decorated with concentric circles, dating from ancient La Tène ( 4th century BC).
+Dragon-headed bow fibula with a pin rest decorated with concentric circles, dating from the early La Tène period ( 4th century BC).

 Gallic bronze torque